 With any third-party counter, read the product label and accompanying package information for each pMDI before use and follow the manufacturer's recommended doses.
-When attempting to keep track of the number of doses remaining in the pMDI, Table 12 outlines monitoring recommendations with and without integrated dose counters.
+When attempting to keep track of the number of doses remaining in the pMDI, Table 12 contains recommendations for keeping track of the number of doses with and without integrated dose counters.

-Cleaning: Please refer to the Infection Control section on page 44 for the cleaning instructions for inhalers.
+Cleaning: Please refer to the Infection Control section on page 50 for the cleaning instructions for inhalers.